ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The preferred syntax for `RateLimit-Reset` is the seconds notation respect to the timestamp one.

-The header definition allows to describe complex policies, including the ones using multiple and variable time windows or implementing concurrency limits.
+The header fields definition allows to describe complex policies, including the ones using multiple and variable time windows or implementing concurrency limits.

 ## Goals